nai888/freeCodeCamp/04-Show-the-Local-Weather/README.md

 ### Objectives:

-1. Build a random quote machine that is functionally similar to [this one](http://codepen.io/FreeCodeCamp/full/bELRjV).
+1. Build local weather app that is functionally similar to [this one](http://codepen.io/FreeCodeCamp/full/bELRjV).
 2. Fulfill the user stories, using whichever libraries necessary and adding personal style.

   - **User Story:** I can see the weather in my current location.